Replace your bras after 6 months?

 In addition to the extra support and better fit while exercising, sports bras usually hold up better in the washing machine.
-And they tend to last longer since most people wear them less often than regular bras.
+And they tend to last longer (about twice as long — up to 12 months) since most people wear them less often than regular bras.

 So if you’re going to do something that makes you perspire a lot (even if it’s a really hot day and you’re just going to spend time outdoors), opt for the sports bra since it will need to be washed right away.